low305/Simple-kids-game/README.md

 # Simple-kids-game
-a very simple Kids batman game my first attempt at coding
+a very simple Kids batman game my first attempt at coding and ive been learning python for about 3 weeks